 About the Lab

 The Plant Industry Bureau Laboratory provides plant pest and disease diagnostic services to the bureau's programs and conducts early detection surveys for diseases of economic and regulatory significance.
-Plant samples with diseases caused by bacteria, fungi, nematodes, and viruses are submitted to the lab by DATCP inspectors and field specialists who are trained to recognize disease symptoms.
-The lab uses microscopy, culturing, enzyme-linked immunosorbent assay (ELISA), polymerase chain reaction (PCR), and sequencing to identify pests and pathogens.
+Plant samples with diseases caused by bacteria, fungi, nematodes, and viruses are submitted to the lab by DATCP inspectors and survey specialists trained to recognize disease symptoms.
+The lab uses microscopy, culturing, enzyme-linked immunosorbent assay (ELISA), polymerase chain reaction (PCR), recombinase polymerase amplification (RPA) and sequencing to identify pests and pathogens.

-In 2023, the lab processed 626 plant samples for diseases and 50 plant samples for insect and mite concerns in support of DATCP's statewide surveys and regulatory inspections.
-In addition, 1,344 insect trap samples were screened for regulated and non-native pests.
-The lab conducted a total of 1,882 tests on the 626 plant samples processed for diseases.
+In 2024, the lab processed 679 plant samples for diseases and 46 plant samples for insect and mite concerns in support of DATCP's statewide surveys and regulatory inspections.
+In addition, 1,101 insect trap samples were screened for regulated and non-native pests.
+The lab conducted a total of 2,040 tests on the 679 plant samples processed for disease identification.

 As a member laboratory in the National Plant Diagnostic Network (NPDN), the Plant Industry Bureau Laboratory represents Wisconsin as part of an extensive diagnostics system of labs throughout the United States.
 The NPDN system of more than 70 labs protects national plant health by providing accurate, rapid pest and disease identification and reporting.